 On 17 January, Operation Desert Storm began.
-Iraq possessed one of the densest air defence systems in the world, equivalent to the USSR but with older weapons.
+Iraq possessed one of the densest air defence networks in the world, which was centered around a French air defense system named "KARI".
 It basically lasted one night due to the Americans' secret weapon.
 OK, the F-117 had already been revealed and taken part in the DEA operation that was Panama, but that had been easy.
 This was harder and it proved itself.
 An EF-111 got a kill without firing a shot, B-52s set the world record for a long-distance air strike by flying from the US to Saudi Arabia, firing cruise missiles and going home and Iraq's air defences were crippled.
 Iraqi fighters didn't do much better.
 Some pilots ejected when they saw the enemy and eventually the Iraqi Air Force left en masse for Iran, who said "Thanks for the planes" and duly confiscated them.

 The Gulf War was notable for the levels of use of precision-guided weapons.
 They had not been used to this level before, leading to the war being called the first "computer war".
 Comparisons of night-vision video footage to video games were abundant for a few years after, including by Terry Pratchett